 N. Carolina Ave in Carolina Beach to Myrtle Ave, at the northern town limits of Kure Beach

 Davis Road to Camp Wyatt Ct, at the southern town limits, just before the Ocean Dunes complex

 Funding for these projects is 65% from the Federal government, 17.5% from the State of N.C., and 17.5% from the Room Occupancy Tax (ROT) fund.
-This is a tax that hotel and vacation rentals must charge.
-No Kure Beach tax dollars are used for these projects, nor have any been used in the past.
+ROT is a 6% tax that hotel and vacation rentals must charge and remit to the county.
+No Kure Beach property tax dollars are used for nourishments.